SOA2012-101078504/linphoneTest_1/uwp/cs/06_GroupChat/Readme.md

 │
 └───Service :
 │   │   CoreService.cs : A singleton service which contains the Linphone.Core.
-│   │               Watch the LogIn method to see how to setup a conference factory.
+│   │               Take a look at the LogIn method to see how to setup a conference factory.
 │
 └───Shared :
-│   │   ChatRoomToStringConverter.cs : a class that implement IValueConverter to display the
+│   │   ChatRoomToStringConverter.cs : a class that implements IValueConverter to display
-│   │               the chat room name according to its type.
+│   │               the chat room name depending on its type.
 │   │
-│   │   Utils.cs : Utility class to regroup static methods used in different other classes.
+│   │   Utils.cs : Utility class to gather static methods used in different other classes.
 │
 └───Views :
 │   │